 In 1967, Leonard Berkowitz and Anthony LePage conducted a fascinating study.
 First, participants were angered by a person pretending to be another participant (called a confederate).
 Next, participants were seated at a table that had a shotgun and a revolver on it—or, in the control condition, badminton racquets and shuttlecocks.
 The items on the table were described as part of another experiment that the researcher had supposedly forgotten to put away.
 The participant was supposed to decide what level of electric shock to deliver to the confederate who had angered them, and the electric shocks were used to measure aggression.
 The experimenter told participants to ignore the items on the table, but apparently they could not.
 Participants who saw the guns were more aggressive than were participants who saw the sports items.
 This effect was dubbed the “weapons effect.”

 Human beings can identify potentially dangerous, threatening stimuli such as spiders and snakes very quickly.
 This makes sense from an evolutionary perspective because some spiders and snakes are poisonous, and our ancient ancestors who could identify them quickly were more likely to avoid them and live to pass on their genes.
-Recent research shows that people can identify guns as quickly as they can identify spiders and snakes.,, These findings are very interesting because guns are modern threats and cannot be explained using evolutionary principles.
-Yet guns are a far more dangerous to people today than spiders or snakes.
-Poisonous spiders (e.g., Black Widows, Brown Recluses) kill about 6 Americans each year.
-Poisonous snakes (e.g., rattlesnakes) kill about 5 Americans each year.
+Recent research shows that people can identify guns as quickly as they can identify spiders and snakes.,, These findings are very interesting because guns are modern threats so this cannot be explained as easily using evolutionary principles.
+Yet guns are far more dangerous to people today than spiders or snakes.
+Poisonous spiders (e.g., Black Widows, Brown Recluses) kill about six Americans each year.
+Poisonous snakes (e.g., rattlesnakes) kill about five Americans each year.
 In comparison, guns kill about 31,000 Americans each year.

 Several studies have replicated the weapons effect.
-A review of 56 published studies confirmed that the mere sight of weapons increases aggression in both angry and nonangry individuals.
+A review of 56 published studies reported that the mere sight of weapons increases aggression in both angry and nonangry individuals.
+A more recent meta-analysis of a larger sample of 151 effect-size estimates from 78 independent studies involving 7,668 participants found strong support for the idea that weapons increase the accessibility of aggressive thoughts and hostile appraisals.
+However, more research is needed on the link between exposure to weapons and aggression in provoked participants, especially in field settings.
+A large (N = 678) recent field study found that the presence of a TASER significantly increased physical assaults against police officers.
 Perhaps the weapons effect occurs because weapons are closely linked to aggression in our brains.

 Berkowitz, L., & LePage, A. (1967).
 Weapons as aggression-eliciting stimuli.
 Journal of Personality and Social Psychology, 7, 202–207.